Water System Flushing Program - FAQ

 How will my water supply be affected?

 Answer: There may be a slight drop in pressure or noticeable discoloration of your water from the minerals and sediments that are being flushed out.
 Water service should not be disrupted during the flushing process.
-If discoloration is observed, operate cold water tap for a few minutes or until water clears.
+If discoloration is observed, operate outside spiget or cold water tap for a few minutes or until water clears.

 What about water pressure and safety?